 Shared values of honesty, respect, empathy, and courage provide the moral underpinnings of our school community and offer an ethical context for shaping the individual character of each boy.

-An inclusive school community that recognizes, respects, and celebrates the world’s human diversity, including differences in culture, race, religion, gender, ethnicity, economic class, and sexual orientation, best educates and prepares boys for success in leadership and in life.
+- An inclusive community that respects and celebrates the world’s human diversity, including differences in culture, race, religion, gender identity, ethnicity, socioeconomic background, and sexual orientation.

 A Vision for an Inclusive Fenn School to Educate Responsible Leaders

 Vision: Within the charge of its mission, Fenn should educate boys in their middle school years to live and lead responsibly as adults in a diverse world.
 To do so, Fenn should enroll students and enlist adults in authority who represent a broad range of socially defining differences and backgrounds, including, importantly, race and class, that reflect the diversity found in the extended geographical communities of its students and their families.
 The Fenn educational program should foster in students the knowledge, perspective, and skills necessary to lead in a diverse world.
 The Fenn community should maintain a culture of inclusivity, access, respectfulness, and equity in its values, policies, and practices.